nilshaakonlehr/nilslehr_website/content/publication/exley_lehr_terry_2022/index.md

 ---
-title: "Non Profits in Good Times and Bad Times"
+title: "Nonprofits in Good Times and Bad Times"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here